al3xdata3ng/dlt-ols-api-ingestion/README.md

   - `value`: Term mesh database reference
   - `_dlt_parent_id`: (Foreign Key): Reference to `_dlt_id` in `terms` table

+In addition to the above columns, DLT generates some extra metadata columns not mentioned above.

 ## ⚙️ Configuration

 The pipeline can be configured through the following files: